kszymani/Custom-Language-Compiler/README.md

 # Custom Language Compiler
-Project of a complier program of a simple imperative language implemented from scratch.
+Project of complier program of a simple imperative language implemented from scratch.
 Compiler performs lexical, syntax and semantic analysis while outputting assembler-like code for a specific virtual machine.

 ## Files included